 Exploring And Loving Portland, Maine

 Portland is the very definition of cool.
 But not contrived cool.
-Just delicious, interesting, picturesque, casual cool.
+Just delicious, interesting, picturesque, and casually cool.
 We loved our week exploring the town.
 We could easily see ourselves spending a summer in Portland, and now that we’re living on the East Coast, it’s within the realm of possibility.

 We spent hours just walking around the town and exploring.
 It’s one of our favorite things to do.